 I know what you are thinking, because I thought the same thing when I first learned about these two “new” senses.
 How on earth have I never heard of them before?
 Why was I taught about five senses?
 Or maybe you’re thinking “what is this hocus pocus, hippity dippity, touchy feely mumbo jumbo?
 I know what the five senses are, thank you very much.”

 Well, let’s think about when you were growing up.
 Did you have a friend who was extra touchy-feely?
 Who just constantly needed to move?
 Who was always fidgeting?
-Well, they might have been processing sensory input, normal things that happen everyday, a little difimg_4798ferently than say, the normal person.
+Well, they might have been processing sensory input, normal things that happen everyday, a little differently than say, the normal person.

 We all process information differently.
 Some of us pick up information quickly, and some are much slower.
 Some can easily guess what you are going to say, while others need some time to draw conclusions or make up their mind.
 One of the best parts of being human is our diversity, how different each person is.
 Maybe instead of focusing on differences we should embrace them (like kids with allergies!).
 Maybe instead of using differences as a point of comparison or exclusion, making us feel bad because our kid doesn’t do x or does do y, we should celebrate that we created a unique being!